 “He will command his angels concerning you to guard you in all your ways.”– Psalm 91:11 (NIV)

 Psalm 91 lifts our eyes to the wide, attentive care of God.
-We do not hold these words like a formula, as if prayer removes every hardship, but we do receive them as a promise that the Lord is watching over the paths we walk.
+These words aren’t a formula to remove every hardship; they are a promise that the Lord watches over our paths.

 Prayer For Protection